justin-falk/Numerical-Algorithms/README.md

 This function takes two input vectors and approximates the intergral using simpsons method and trapezoidal method if necessary.

 Inputs:
-* x  -matrix of x values
+* x  -Matrix of x values
-* y  -matrix of y values
+* y  -Matrix of y values

 Outputs:
-* I  -intergral approximation
+* I  -Intergral approximation